nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 | :--- | --- | --- |
 | branch_key | String | [your Branch Key] |

-### Register a URL scheme
+### Register a URI scheme

 {% ingredient universal-links-requirement %}{% endingredient %}

-Branch opens your app by using its URL scheme (`yourapp://`), which should be unique to your app.
+Branch opens your app by using its URI scheme (`yourapp://`), which should be unique to your app.

 1. On the [Link Settings](https://dashboard.branch.io/#/settings/link) page of the Branch dashboard, ensure that **I have an iOS App** is checked and **iOS URI Scheme** is filled.
 1. In Xcode, click your project in the Navigator (on the left side).